Archichlora alophias

 Archichlora alophias is a species of moth of the family Geometridae.
 It is found in central Madagascar, often near Antananarivo.

 Description

-The male of this species has a length of the forewings of 11.5-12.5 mm.
+The male of this species has a forewing length of 11.5-12.5 mm.
 Its antennae are bipectinated.
-Vertex, first segment of thorax and upper side of the thorax are green, the underside of the other segments of the thorax are clear brown.
-The upper side of the forewings is green with 4 hyaline spots and a black spot, the borders are reddish.
+The vertex, the first segment of the thorax and the upper side of the thorax are green; the underside of the other segments of the thorax are clear brown.
+The upper side of the forewings is green with 4 hyaline spots and a black spot; the borders are reddish.